openstack-archive/collectd-openstack-plugins/doc/source/usage.rst

     Default: True

 COLLECTD_AODH_ENABLED
     (True|False) Toggles whether collectd-aodh-plugin is enabled.

     Default: False

+COLLECTD_CEILOMETER_VERBOSE
+    (True|False) Set this to True to make collectd-ceilometer debugging messages visible as info messages.
+This is useful when running the plugin inside a collectd compiled without debug message support.
+    Default: False

+COLLECTD_GNOCCHI_VERBOSE
+    (True|False) Set this to True to make collectd-gnocchi debugging messages visible as info messages.
+This is useful when running the plugin inside a collectd compiled without debug message support.
+    Default: $COLLECTD_CEILOMETER_VERBOSE

+COLLECTD_AODH_VERBOSE
+    (True|False) Set this to True to make collectd-aodh debugging messages visible as info messages.
+This is useful when running the plugin inside a collectd compiled without debug message support.
+    Default: $COLLECTD_CEILOMETER_VERBOSE

 COLLECTD_INSTALL_TYPE
     (source|binary) Specify whether the collectd installation should use the